JAIR0MEL0/ML1000-UnsuperviseLearning/README.md

 Hypothesis building : Identify all possible variables that can help us segment the data reviews regardless of its availability.
 Lets try to come up with a list for this example.

 a.
-Red wine has more positive reviews for expensive wines than cheaper
+Cabernet Sauvignon is mainly consume because the price

 b.
-White wine is mainly consume at restaurant while Red wine is mainly consume at house parties
+Merlot has great potential to be reintroduce in US market

 c.
-Local wineries are mainly producing red wine than white
+Shyraz from South America (Chile) is more pupolar than from US or Europe because the Quality

 d.
-Local wineries have higher scored wines
+Local wineries have more success producing wines because the low price

 e.
-Best wine to sale on parties and festivals are White
+Best wine to sale on parties and festivals are Champagne Blend

+f.
+Resling can replace Pinot Noir or Cabernet Sauvignon in case of low season production

 ## Data Understanding:
 We will use as Data set a review of the Wines with different variarities across different regions and providence.